opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/managing_ecss/changing_the_os.rst

    -  **Encryption**: indicates that the EVS disk has been encrypted.
    -  **Create Xrole**: assigns KMS access permissions to EVS to obtain KMS keys.
 After the permissions are assigned, follow-up operations do not require assigning permissions again.
-   -  **Xrole Name: EVSAccessKMS**: specifies that permissions have been assigned to EVS to obtain KMS keys for encrypting or decrypting EVS disks.
+   -  **Xrole Name**: set to **EVSAccessKMS**, which means that permissions have been assigned to EVS to obtain KMS keys for encrypting or decrypting EVS disks.
    -  **KMS Key Name**: specifies the name of the key used by the encrypted EVS disk.
 You can select an existing key, or click **Create KMS Key** and create a new one on the KMS console.
 The default value is **evs/default**.
    -  **KMS Key ID**: specifies the ID of the key used by the encrypted data disk.